Constant Content is one of the best places to sell your writing and make some relatively easy money. Why not try it?

 How to Join

-To join Constant Content you simply send in a writing sample on a topic of your choice where it is read for accuracy.
-Constant Content are very strict when it comes to grammar and style.
-My first piece came back to me several times before I got it right and I very nearly gave up.
+To join Constant Content, you simply send in a writing sample on a topic of your choice where it is read for accuracy.
+Constant Content is very strict when it comes to grammar and style.
+My first piece came back to me several times before I got it right, and I very nearly gave up.
 I'm glad I persisted.

 Another great thing about CC is that their team offers support to get your article's grammar, punctuation and style absolutely right.
 Some writers who have attempted to break into Constant Content don't like how particular they are when it comes to accuracy and so give up.
-It's far better to take their constructive criticism, adjust your writing style, and improve as a writer.
-The fact they are so strict about what they allow on their platform means they can sell your work at a premium and writers can make a lot more than they would on a content mill.
-That brings us to . . .
+It's far better to take constructive criticism, adjust your writing style, and improve as a writer.
+The fact they are so strict about what they allow on their platform means they can sell your work at a premium, and writers can make a lot more than they would on a content mill.
+That brings us to: